EricssonResearch/v2x-self-revocation/prl/README.md

 to just let this run and com back later, of course feel free to run `make all` and check back after a few hours.

+By default, all plots will be saved to the `./plots` directory.
+You can override this by setting the `PLOT_DIR` variable when running the `make` commands.

 ### Setup

 The PRL scripts use a Docker container with Python 3.8 and all requirements